2010–2017 Toronto serial homicides: Handling of missing persons cases

 The TPS receives over 4,000 missing-persons reports each year, with most resolved within a few days.
 51 Division, which includes Church and Wellesley, had 600 missing persons between 2014 and 2018 and about thirty cases remained open in March 2018.
 According to Lusia Dion, who runs the website Ontario's Missing Adults, missing men are taken less seriously as, "We tend to think they can take care of themselves."

 The circumstances of a disappearance are considered by TPS before committing resources to a search, especially for an adult.
 The city had been working to reduce the TPS budget, which exceeded $1 billion in 2016.
 In July 2017 the TPA claimed that there was a staffing crisis with working conditions at "a breaking point", noting that staff had been reduced by 500 officers since 2010 while a budgetary task force recommended a hiring freeze.
 An unexpected number of early retirements were attributed by the TPA to stress and morale, and McCormack noted "when we have a stressed-out officer, when we have people who are burned out, it really does impact public interaction".

-On December 8, 2017, Saunders announced an internal probe to assess the TPS's response to Richey's disappearance, to determine if there was a procedural, training or other issue.
+On December 8, 2017, Saunders announced an internal probe to assess the TPS's response to Tess Richey's disappearance, to determine if there was a procedural, training or other issue.
 He specifically noted the importance of call uptake and absorbing the circumstances of a reported disappearance.
-At a February 29 TPSB meeting, Tory moved to have the internal report made public – or as much as could be released given the ongoing investigation and legal proceedings.
+At a February 29 TPSB meeting, Mayor Tory moved to have the internal report made public – or as much as could be released given the ongoing investigation and legal proceedings.
 The board and Saunders agreed to hear public input on the report.

 Alloura Wells' family claimed Toronto police officers told them that her case "was not high priority" because she was homeless for several years.
 Her disappearance was reported by her father in early November 2017, four months after her Facebook account went dormant.
 Her body had been found on August 5, but was badly decomposed and was not identified until November 23.
 The person who found Wells' body informed both police and The 519 community centre, but 519 staff failed to follow up with police or transgender-focused organizations.
 Wells' friends say that this resulted in her body being unidentified for months.
 In mid-December, 519 executives apologized for their "mishandling of information" but placed full blame on the police.
 A petition started that month called for the resignation of the 519's executive director, alleging prejudice against transgender and homeless people.
 The 519 board called for an independent fact-finding review of the allegations.